sylefeb/Silice/learn-silice/formal/README.md

 ```

 But what if `x = 0`?
-Anything divided by `0` is supposed to be undefined (turns out that `0 ÷ 0 = 255` when executed using Icarus).
+Anything divided by `0` is supposed to be undefined (turns out that `x ÷ 0 = 255` when this design is simulated using Icarus).

-Luckily, the division algorithm already restricts this case to never happen using the `#restrict` construct.
+The division algorithm could already restricts this case to never happen by using the `#restrict` construct.
+But this older version did not ... so we will add this constraint.
-But we would like to write great tests, and not necessarily rely on any external verification.
 Because `x ÷ x = 1` only if `x ≠ 0`, we can provide the assumption that `x ≠ 0` in our test.
-This makes so that Symbiyosys will not try to find counter-examples where `x = 0`.
+This makes it so that Symbiyosys will not try to find counter-examples where `x = 0`.

-An assumption, much like a restriction, is introduced in the same way an assertion is, replacing `assert` with respectively `assume` and `restrict`.
+We add an assumption with the `#assume` construct.
+Assume and
-The only difference between an assumption and a restriction lies in this property:
+restrict are quite similar.
+The only difference between them lies in this property:

-> If any assertion depends on an assumption, use `#assume`, else use `#restrict`.
+> If any assertion depends on an assumption use `#assume`, else use `#restrict`.
+In doubt use `#assume`.

 In our test algorithm, the assertion depends on the assumption that `x ≠ 0`, therefore it must be modified as follows:
 ```c